rztprog/solenne-carreras/README.md

 ## Deployment

-Solenne Carreras' website is deployed on [Platform] at the following address: https://solenne-carreras.fr/
+Solenne Carreras' website is deployed on  at the following address: https://solennecarreras.com/

 ## Author